mikelawrence/RPi-pHat-Thermocouple/README.md

   * Removed one of the four MAX31850K's.
   * Increased thermocouple input filtering buy adding ferrite beads and a larger capacitor.
   * Added more filtering to thermocouple side of MAX31850K's.
-  * Added DC Power connector and switching power supply that powers both the Raspberry Pi and the pHat.
+  * Added DC Power connector and switching power supply that powers both the Raspberry Pi and the Hat.
   * The noisy reading the MAX31850K's occasionaly get are reduced in this version but not gone.
   * You can order parts from Mouser using this [shared BOM](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=bd69c35967).
   * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/S5a4ZDvw).